jbenner-radham/vending-machine-kata-php/README.md

 PRICE and the price of the item and subsequent checks of the display will display either "INSERT COIN" or the current amount as appropriate.

+- [x] Sell cola for $1.00.
+- [ ] Sell chips for $0.50.
+- [ ] Sell candy for $0.65.
+- [ ] Display "INSERT COIN" and zero the balance if checked after purchase.
+- [ ] If there is not enough money inserted then the machine displays "PRICE" and the price of the item.
+- [ ] Subsequent checks of the display will read either "INSERT COIN" or the current amount as appropriate.

 ### Make Change

 _As a vendor_